YosaiProject/yosai/doc/docs/events.md

 Events are communicated using a publish-subscribe paradigm.
 An event publisher emits the event to a channel (an internal Event Bus) that relays the event to consumers who have subscribed to the event's topic.
-The EventBus is a singleton shared throughout the running instance of Yosai.
+An EventBus singleton is shared throughout the running instance of Yosai, passed down from the SecurityManager.

 ![pubsub](img/pubsub.png)